unkn0wncode/openai/README.md

 - `Clear` clears all queued inputs.
 - `Execute` sends the request and returns results.
 New inputs can be added after that to reuse the builder.

-The result `Result` type includes parsed fields:
+The `Result` type includes the following fields and methods:
 - `Input` contains the original input content.
 - `Flagged` indicates whether the content was flagged.
 - `Categories` contains categories that were triggered.